- 27 min ago Viral: This Unappetizing Post Is For All Those Who Want To Kill Their Food Cravings Right Now

 Goddess Durga is worshipped in her nine different forms during the Navratri festival.
 Worshipped mainly for power, peace and prosperity, Goddess Durga fulfils all the wishes of those who worship her during Navratri.

-The nine forms of the Goddess represent nine powers of hers and are worshipped in nine different ways.
+The nine forms of Goddess Durga represent nine powers of hers and are worshipped in nine different ways.
 Her nine forms are collectively known as Navdurga.
 Here we will discuss these nine forms which are worshipped during the nine-day festival.

 Goddess Shailputri is the first of the nine forms of the goddess.
 The word Shailputri refers to the daughter of the Himalayas.
 She is considered the purest embodiment of Goddess Durga and is believed to be the mother of nature.
 She is depicted riding a bull and carries a trident and a lotus in her hands.
 Goddess Shailputri is also known as Sati, Bhavani, Parvati and Hemavati.